Startups, Politics, and “Cancel Culture”

 History has caused Cuban immigration to the United States to select more for Cubans with values that help them succeed at higher levels of performance in an education and capitalism driven society, while Mexicans with similar values have disproportionately chosen to stay home, with their much more blue collar counterparts (with far less emphasis on academics) leaving to America.
 But because of relative population sizes and geography, the number of Mexicans who have migrated to America completely dwarfs Cubans, and so the generalized data (and outcomes) of American latinos reflects more the outcome of Mexican-American culture (laborer, blue-collar) instead of affluent Cuban-American culture (academics, entrepreneurship).
 Nevertheless, they are both American latinos, and would face similar “racism” and “bias” in American society.
 The dramatic difference in their economic outcomes is telling.

-So why is there such a disproportionately small number of American latinos in high-achievement careers?
-To give a full answer, it would take a day’s worth of conversations, and hours of writing.
+So why is there such a disproportionately small number of American Latinos in high-achievement careers?
 On a socioeconomic level, latinos in America obviously face barriers like higher amounts of poverty, poor schools, cramped housing, and all the challenges of being in the lower economic brackets typically reserved for recent immigrants.
 Regardless of what minority group you are talking about, these factors push down long-term performance.

 Yet the data unavoidably shows that, even when controlling for socioeconomic barriers, certain groups still dramatically outperform others in school and long-term economic outcomes.
 It also shows that even in affluent environments, wide achievement gaps between groups persist, and are linked to parental educational engagement, expectations, and perceptions about how educational achievement impacts market success.
 There are even studies demonstrating that among under-represented minority students, there is a negative correlation between high academic achievement and popularity among their same-ethnicity peers.